spiceai/docs/spiceaidocs/docs/components/models/spiceai.md

       - drive_stats_inferencing
 ```

-Specific versions can be used by refencing a version label or Training Run ID.
+Specific model versions can be referenced using a version label or Training Run ID.

 ```yaml
 models: